Melodi17/Carp/README.md

    ```

 4. It is recommended to use Visual Studio Code with
-   the [Carp Language](https://marketplace.visualstudio.com/items?itemName=MelodiDey17.carp) extension to aide with
+   the [Carp Language](https://marketplace.visualstudio.com/items?itemName=MelodiDey17.carp) extension to aid with
    development

 ### Hello world